Jonathan Banks: 1974–1990: Early work and recognition

 In 1974, Banks moved to Los Angeles, where he worked in theater before picking up bit parts.
+His most notable theatrical role was Frid in the United States tour of the musical A Little Night Music.
 Also in 1974, Banks acted in the public service announcement (PSA) Linda's Film on Menstruation.

-His early film appearances include Who'll Stop the Rain (1978), The Cheap Detective (1978), Coming Home (1978), and The Rose (1979).
+Banks' early film appearances include supporting roles in films such as the crime film Who'll Stop the Rain (1978), the murder-mystery The Cheap Detective (1978), the war film Coming Home (1978), and the musical drama The Rose (1979).
 During the late 1970s and early 1980s, he appeared in television films such as The Girl in the Empty Grave (1977), Alexander: The Other Side of Dawn, The Ordeal of Patty Hearst (1979), She's Dressed to Kill (1979), Rage (1980), Desperate Voyage (1980).

-From 1980 to 1990, Banks acted in the films Stir Crazy (1980), Airplane!
-(1980), 48 Hrs.
-(1982), Frances (1982), Beverly Hills Cop (1984), Gremlins (1984), Buckaroo Banzai (1984), Armed and Dangerous (1986), Cold Steel (1987), and Honeymoon Academy (1990).
+Banks acted in the films such as the Sidney Poitier prison buddy comedy Stir Crazy (1980) starring Richard Pryor and Gene Wilder and the comedy films Airplane!
+(1980) and 48 Hrs.
+(1982).
+Banks also acted in numerous films such as Frances (1982), Beverly Hills Cop (1984), Gremlins (1984), Buckaroo Banzai (1984), Armed and Dangerous (1986), Cold Steel (1987), and Honeymoon Academy (1990).
 His television-roles of the 1980s include the NBC series the Gangster Chronicles (1981), where he played Dutch Schultz, and the short-lived science fiction series Otherworld (1985), where he portrayed the main antagonist.

 Banks achieved a career breakthrough with the role of Frank McPike in the television series Wiseguy, which he starred in from 1987 to 1990.
-His performance led to a Primetime Emmy Award nomination, for "Outstanding Supporting Actor in a Drama Series".
+His performance led to a Primetime Emmy Award nomination, for Outstanding Supporting Actor in a Drama Series.
 Although his character was primarily the hero's mentor and superior officer, stories occasionally featured McPike as hero.